-What business owner does not have the dream of running their company somewhere from the Caribbean, between a few palm trees and by the turquoise water?
+What business owner does not have the dream of running their company somewhere from the Caribbean, between a few palm trees next to the turquoise water?
 But how do you get there?
 How you experience your role as the CEO of the company will tell you how far away you are from accomplishing that dream.

 Pulling yourself out of the day-to-day operations of your business is easier said than done.
 But it has to be done.

 Making your business less dependent on you has a number of benefits: you can scale your company more quickly if you’re not acting as a bottleneck; you get more time to enjoy life outside of your business; and a business less dependent on its owner is much more valuable to an acquirer.

 Your role as a CEO can be divided into two buckets: one for managing and the other for thinking.

 The managing bucket is where, metaphorically speaking, you ensure the trains all run on time.
 In this role, you’re establishing goals for your employees and holding them accountable for achieving their targets.
 You’re making sure your products and services are of a high quality and that your biggest customers are happy.

 When you’re wearing your manager hat, you’re scouring your company looking for small enhancements every day.
 This obsession with continuous improvement is what big companies call “six-sigma thinking,” but you probably just think of it as building a great company.

 The other bucket is reserved for thinking and it’s where you create the future of your company.
 In this visionary time, you get to design new products, imagine new ways of serving customers, or contemplate where you could take your business in the years ahead.

 Your visionary hours are spent dreaming and imaging what your business could be, instead of worrying about what it is today.